 Give it a try.
 Talk to your baby about what you're doing now and will do next, give them a commentary.
 Have a conversation with your baby.
 They can't talk back but they definitely understand you.
 Try it out today.
 How do they respond to you?

-Charmaine Walters is a mum, night nanny with many many years of experience sleep training babies and coaching parents.
-She is also The creator of The Soundly Sleeping Club, an online programme for sleep deprived mums of babies & toddlers who aren’t sleeping through the night yet.
-The Club is accepting new mums at present.
-To find out more or join up click here
+Charmaine Walters is a mum, night nanny, sleep coach & mentor for sleep deprived mums with many many years of experience sleep training babies and coaching parents.
+She is also The creator of The Soundly Sleeping Club & this blog.
+To find out more about Charmaine and her work click here